MicrosoftDocs/ATADocs/ATPDocs/atp-reconnaissance-alerts.md

 ### Understand the scope of the breach

 1. Investigate the source computer
-2. If any of the guess attempts match existing account names, the attacker knows of the existence of accounts in your environment, and can use brute force to attempt to access your domain using the discovered user names.
+1. If any of the guess attempts match existing account names, the attacker knows of the existence of accounts in your environment, and can use brute force to attempt to access your domain using the discovered user names.
 Investigate the existing accounts using the [user investigation guide](investigate-a-user.md).
+1. If the authentication was made using NTLM, in some scenarios, there may not be enough information available about the server the source computer tried to access.
+Azure ATP captures the source computer data based on Windows Event 4776, which contains the source computer name.
+To get the source computer name, make sure to enable NTLM auditing on the relevant domain controllers.
+To enable NTLM auditing, turn on Windows Event 8004 (NTLM authentication event that includes information about the source computer, user account, and the server the source machine tried to access).
+When you learn which server sent the authentication validation, investigate the server by checking events, such as Windows Event 4624, to better understand the authentication process.
+Check if this server is exposed to the internet using any open ports.
+For example, is the server open using RDP to the internet?

 ### Suggested remediation and steps for prevention